-5.)
-For new patients, it is very helpful to have the old records at the initial visit, or at least the child’s immunization record.
+- For new patients, it is very helpful to have records at the initial visit, or at least the child’s immunization record and growth chart.

-7.)
-Families should understand that co-payments should be taken care of at the time of the visit.
-It is also important that it be recognized that health insurance policies are contracts beween the policy holder—the familes—and their insurers.
+- Families should understand that co-payments should be taken care of at the time of the visit.
+It is also important that it be recognized that health insurance policies are contracts between the policyholder—the familes—and their insurers.
 There may be fees that EOB’s indicate are the family’s responsibilities, such as deductibles, and it means that just having insurance does not relieve the family of financial responsibility for services received.
 When needed, we are willing to make extended payment plans.
 This should be discussed with our billing office

-8.)
-For checkups we generally need at least a couple of weeks’ advance notice, except in the case of newborns, whom we will see at very short notice.
+- For checkups, we generally need at least a couple of weeks’ advance notice, except in the case of newborns, whom we will see at very short notice.
 For “double checkups” even more advanced scheduling may be necessary.

 - We will generally see sick children the same day if this is preferred.
 We are happy to discuss the illness by phone to help you—and us– make this decision.
 These visits will not always be at the preferred time, but we do our best, and often carry the day beyond “regular hours” to do this.